| |

 not guilty and was released on bail; meanwhile, in a separate case,

-he was indicted in Broome County.
+he was indicted

-Died, apparently of pneumonia
+Died, apparently of pneumonia,

-while attempting to commit
+while attempting to kill

-suicide with poison, in
+himself with poison,

-his room at the Tudor Hotel
+in his room at the Tudor Hotel

 (where he had registered under the assumed name "Leonard Madden"),